The Community Neuroarts Coalitions Network

 Enhanced Fundraising Capacity

-Presenting a community-driven, coordinated and evidence-based approach to community health and wellbeing strengthens the ability to raise public and private dollars.
+Presenting a community-driven, coordinated, and evidence-based approach to community health and well-being strengthens the ability to raise public and private dollars.

-Beginning to Build a Community Neuroarts Coalition
+Are You Ready to Build a Community Neuroarts Coalition?

 Led by a core anchor organization, a CNC emphasizes collaboration, creativity, and reflection to make a meaningful impact.
 Just as every community is unique, there is no one-size-fits-all way to build a CNC.